 US Youth Soccer National League Girls N.C.
 Showcase Day 3 Recap

 WILSON, N.C.
-(Via US Youth Soccer) — Just one more day remains in the opening weekend of the 2017-18 US Youth Soccer National League Girls season, with Sunday’s matches solidifying team standings until the next meeting at the National League Winter Showcase in Bradenton, Fla., Jan.
-13-15.
+(Via US Youth Soccer) — Just one more day remains in the opening weekend of the 2016-17 US Youth Soccer National League Girls season, with Sunday’s matches solidifying team standings until the next meeting in Orlando, Fla., Dec.
+31 – Jan.
+2, alongside the Disney Showcase.

 National League Girls teams will wrap up their opening week of play on Sunday, Dec.
-3, as they each play their fourth game of the season.
-Complete standings, scores and schedules, including goal scorers and match information, can be found at the results page here.
-Click on the score of each game for more information.
+4, as they each play their fourth game of the season.

 Some highlights from Saturday’s matches…

 Legends FC 02 Academy 1 (CA-S) came away with a 4-1 win over SJEB Rush 02 Academy Blue (NJ) in a 15U Blue Division matchup.
 An early goal in the sixth minute from Lexie Yela got Legends started, and nine minutes later, Nadia O’Reilly made it a 2-0 lead.
 SJEB came out of halftime with a positive mentality, maintaining possession and attempting to get on the board.
 However, when Mya Daily crossed the ball back into the 18-yard box after a corner kick, O’Reilly was there to increase the Legends’ lead to three.
 SJEB cut into the Legends’ lead when a bouncing ball in the 18-yard box was volleyed into the net by Brianna Wons.
 Marissa Ortega’s upper net shot at the top of the 18-yard box in the 80th minute then topped off the victory for the Legends.
 Legends currently leads the Blue Division with a 2-0-1 record.